sigparse/iwpt2021/_pages/cfp.md

 ## CALL FOR PAPERS

 The ACL Special Interest Group on Natural Language Parsing (SIGPARSE) invites submissions to its biennial conference on parsing technologies.
 IWPT 2021 will be the 17th conference in a series that started in 1989.
-The conference will be held as a virtual event at ACL-IJCNLP 2021 on August 5 or 6, 2021.
+The conference will be held as a virtual event at ACL-IJCNLP 2021 on August 6, 2021.

 &nbsp;